What the study found

 - Research title:

-- Seagrass in Mosquito Lagoon recovered after 2022 hurricanes
+- Seagrass in Mosquito Lagoon recovered to pre-collapse levels

 - Authors: